Skip to main content

 If you're working age and have a low income, you can usually get universal credit (UC).

-Universal credit has a housing element that can help with:
+Universal credit housing element can help with:

 • mooring fees